2011-nov02-net/project2-fakebook/README.md

 - User can like and comment on other user's posts
 - User can follow other users and see all recent posts in their newsfeed
 - Search function for users by their first or last name
-- Client-side and server side validation
+- Client-side and server-side validation
-- Deployed on Azure Pipelines
+- Deployed on Azure Pipelines with CI/CD

 ## Future Implementation
 - Private messaging system